cvilas/guidance/process/lda.md

   the hospital to another even through regions with no connectivity)
 - Applications and devices have no knowledge of each other.
 They function by publishing and subscribing data over 'topics' that are well known throughout the system.
-- Components are loosely coupled and the databus (underlying DDS protocol) automatically discovers them during runtime.
+- Components are loosely coupled and the databus automatically discovers them during runtime.

+Mature communication standards such as [DDS](https://en.wikipedia.org/wiki/Data_Distribution_Service) as well as newly evolving new frameworks such as [Zenoh](https://zenoh.io/) support these characteristics.

 ![Databus Architecture](../media/lda_databus.png "databus architecture")